 A professional can help you get rid of sunspots

-If you’ve done everything you can for sunspotsc, you may want to visit a doctor.
-There are a few medical procedures that can help get rid of sun spots.
+If you’ve done everything you can for sunspots, you may want to visit a doctor.
+There are a few medical procedures that can help get rid of sunspots.

 Get a chemical peel